By: Jennifer Agress

 Biscayne National Park

 Biscayne National Park may not be the kind of park you first think of when you imagine the National Parks.
-It’s a series of islands, harbors and campgrounds surrounded by water.
-Biscayne National Park is 172,000 acres, accessible mostly by boat.
+This particular park is more than 170,000 acres made up of a series of islands, harbors and campgrounds surrounded by water and accessible mostly by boat.

-Visit Convoy Point and The Dante Fascell Visitor Center, which is located 9 miles East of Homestead, and reachable by car.
+Visit Convoy Point and The Dante Fascell Visitor Center, which is located about nine miles East of Homestead.
 You can visit a museum with information about the park’s four ecosystems, see the works of local artists featuring the park, a “touch table” where you can touch bones, feathers, sponges and coral, a bookstore and gift shop.
 You can also reserve a boat tour here or rent a canoe or kayak.

 Everglades Animal Farm